 Not quite sure if you need a docking station?
-You can take a look at our ports guide and Thunderbolt 3 explainer to learn about all of the ports out there and which ones you'll want.
+You can take a look at our USB-C hub vs. docking station and Thunderbolt 4 explainer to learn about all of the ports out there and which ones you'll want.
 For ports you know you need, check out our best USB Type-C hubs and best USB Type-C accessories and cables.
 Even better, adding these docking stations found below will make some of the best laptops under $500 even more worth it.

 What are the best laptop docking stations?

 When it comes to the best laptop docking station money can buy, you'll want to go for the Plugable USB-C Triple 4K Display Docking Station.
 From the variety of the 13 ports it offers to its 4K display support across multiple video outputs, Plugable’s latest docking station is the best around.
 Its four USB-A ports let you expand the number of peripherals you want to use with your laptop, while the SD card reader and handy USB-C port with 20W power delivery allows for seamless charging and file transfers.

 We recently reviewed its Dual Monitor Docking Station (2022), but found it to be aging compared to its other products.